123akashdeep/G-app/README.md

 ## G-app ##
-an app for claculating and showing attendance of a galgotias university's student.
+an app for claculating and showing attendance of galgotias university's student.